matthewsilver/mergereduce/README.md

 ### Notes

 - In the src/batch_processing folder, there's code for computing MinHashLSH (a faster version of MinHash).
 Please ignore that for now!
 It may be implemented later but I didn't do it in time for this PR.
+- Most code imports values from the config and/or utils files under src/config and src/lib, respectively.
+- The WikiExtractor code is pretty extensive, and since I had to make some changes to the code I'm not just cloning the repo.
+Unfortunately this means a lot of code to look over but I'd recommend skimming at most.

 ### Planned Improvements